zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-from-scratch/create-map-from-scratch.md

 ## Introduction

-In this lab you create a new page in your applcation and then configure a Map Region from scratch.
+In this lab you create a new page in your application and then configure a Map Region from scratch.

-Estimated Lab Time: XX minutes
+Estimated Lab Time: 15 minutes

 ### Objectives